 - digestive enhancement and gut health supplement of MOS & FOS prebiotics and sepiolite, probiotic and nucleotides to help maintain healthy gut function and promote fibre digestibility

-- excellent levels of high quality magnesium – research has proven that magnesium may play a vital role in assisting with insulin activity and reducing fat deposits
+- excellent levels of high-quality magnesium – research has proven that magnesium may play a vital role in assisting with insulin activity and reducing fat deposits

 - organic MSM – this has been added to the hoof improvement supplement for the formation and repair of healthy hooves

-- a blend of Omega 3 and 6 from linseed and sunflower with organic zinc for glossy coat and healthy skin- these essential fatty acids have to be provided in the diet but the levels have been carefully balanced to promote coat and skin health without too many calories
+- a blend of Omega 3 and 6 from linseed and sunflower with organic zinc for a glossy coat and healthy skin- these essential fatty acids have to be provided in the diet but the levels have been carefully balanced to promote coat and skin health without too many calories

 - a powerful combination of antioxidants – selenium, Vitamin C and natural Vitamin E

-- a complete broad spectrum vitamin & mineral package
+- a complete broad-spectrum vitamin & mineral package

 Take a look at the links below for even more information on why you should consider Lami Low-Cal as a valuable addition to your horse or pony’s diet.